tkmmark/compas-RV2/docsource/tutorial.rst

         :figclass: figure
         :class: figure-img img-fluid

-    The geometry of the ForceDiagram have been updated, but the FormDiagram and ForceDiagram are no longer in horizontal equilibrium, indicated by the angle deviations.
+    The geometry of the ForceDiagram have been updated, but the FormDiagram and ``ForceDiagram`` are no longer in horizontal equilibrium, indicated by the angle deviations.
 Run "Horizontal Equilibrium" again, to perpendicular-ise the two diagrams again.

     .. figure:: _images/tutorial_23.jpg
         :figclass: figure
         :class: figure-img img-fluid

-    With the FormDiagram and ForceDiagram in horizontal equilibrium, run "Vertical equilibrium" to compute the new geomerty of the ThrustDiagram.
-Notice now, the crease in the ThrustDiagram, which corresponds to the longer edges in the ForceDiagram, where the internal member forces are greater.
+    With the ``FormDiagram`` and ``ForceDiagram`` in horizontal equilibrium, run "Vertical equilibrium" to compute the new geomerty of the ``ThrustDiagram``.
+Notice now, the crease in the ``ThrustDiagram``, which corresponds to the longer edges in the ``ForceDiagram``, where the internal member forces are greater.

     .. figure:: _images/tutorial_24.jpg
         :figclass: figure